demon221/CarND-Traffic-Sign-Classifier-P2/writeup.md

 ### (Optional) Visualizing the Neural Network (See Step 4 of the Ipython notebook for more details)
 ####1.
 Discuss the visual output of your trained network's feature maps.
 What characteristics did the neural network use to make classifications?

 This question is a bit hard to resolve for me.
-Because the model architectrue is not designed to analysis the weights and layers.
+Because the model architecture is not designed to analysis the weights and layers.
 Could you please give me some hints for this question so I can update it later.